JafarJuneidi/JafarJuneidi/src/pages/posts/errorexe/index.md

 ---
 layout: '../../../layouts/BlogPost.astro'
-title: 'Error.Exe?!'
+title: "Blog's name"
-description: 'About this blog'
+description: 'Why I wanted to name the blog "Error.Exe?!" and why it was a bad idea'
 pubDate: 'Sep 26 2022'
 ---